epi-interactive/Scrolling_Tabs/README.md

 # Scrolling tabs
-This builds vertical tab bar which can be used to smoothly navigate to the chosen elements by clicking on the appropriate tab.
-When dealing with long webpages scrolling tabs are more convenient to use.
+This builds a vertical tab bar which can be used to smoothly navigate to the chosen elements by clicking on the appropriate tab.
+When dealing with long web pages, scrolling tabs are more convenient to use.
 The user chooses which title to explore from a tab selection rather than scrolling to the title.
 This can be done using "scroll-to-element" function implemented in JavaScript.

 You can try out the app [here]( https://rshiny.epi-interactive.com/apps/scrolling-tabs)